aim-rsf/Synthetic-Data/synthetic-datasets-inventory.md

  ## Inventory of synthetic datasets

 Data providers are creating synthetic versions of their datasets, for various different purposes.
-Below we list some synthetic datasets realted to health research.
+Below we list some synthetic datasets related to health research (not an exhaustive list, just some key examples).

 **Clinical Practice Research Datalink (CPRD)**

-- CPRD offer 4 synthetic datasets[^1] based on their two seperate primary care databases, Aurum and GOLD[^2].
+- CPRD offer 4 synthetic datasets[^1] based on their two separate primary care databases, Aurum and GOLD[^2].
-- A fee must be paid and a data license agreement completed, in order to access these synthetic datasets.
+- A data license agreement must be completed, in order to access these synthetic datasets.
 - The four datasets:
-  - *CPRD cardiovascular disease synthetic dataset* based on CPRD Aurum database (high fidelity)
+  - *CPRD cardiovascular disease synthetic dataset* based on CPRD Aurum database (high fidelity) - a small cost
-  - *CPRD COVID-19 symptoms and risk factors synthetic dataset* based on CPRD Aurum database (high fidelity)
+  - *CPRD COVID-19 symptoms and risk factors synthetic dataset* based on CPRD Aurum database (high fidelity) - a small cost
-  - *CPRD Aurum sample dataset* based on CPRD Aurum database (medium fidelity)
+  - *CPRD Aurum sample dataset* based on CPRD Aurum database (medium fidelity) - free!
-  - *CPRD GOLD sample dataset* based on CPRD GOLD database (medium fidelity)
+  - *CPRD GOLD sample dataset* based on CPRD GOLD database (medium fidelity) - free!

 **UK Biobank**
 - UK Biobank[^4] offer one low fidelity dataset[^3], at similar size and structure to the real dataset, with values generated at random.